-To apply for leave, a faculty member shall complete a formal subbatical leave request form and submit it to the chair or, if none, dean detailing the reason for the leave.
+To apply for leave, a faculty member shall complete a formal sabbatical leave request form and submit it to the chair or, if none, dean detailing the reason for the leave.
 The member shall submit this letter at least one year before the leave is expected to begin.

-Upon approval of a request for leave, a faculty member shall agree, in writing, to return to the member's current position at the university for at least one year.
+Upon approval of a request for sabbatical leave, a faculty member shall agree, in writing, to return to the member's current position at the university for at least one year.
 A member who fails to fulfill this obligation shall be liable to the university for repayment of all money received during the leave.
 If the member becomes permanently disabled or dies while on leave, the university shall not exercise the right of repayment.

 Within three months of completing leave, a faculty member shall submit to the chair or, if none, dean a written report detailing the member's accomplishments during the leave.
 The reviewing administrator shall forward this report, with a written evaluation of whether adequate use was made of the leave, through the usual channels to the provost.
-If a member fails to fulfill this requirement or the provost determines, after consultation with the chair or dean, that the member has made inadequate use of the leave, the member may be required to repay all or part of the money received from the university while on leave.
+If a member fails to file this report or the provost determines, after consultation with the chair or dean, that the member has failed to act in a manner consistent with the sabbatical leave request, the member may be required to repay all or part of the money received from the university while on leave.